Hardware and Software Platform Inference: What makes HSPI possible?

 \section{What makes HSPI possible?}

-In this section we discuss why it is possible to infer the hardware and software configuration of a machine learning serving platform just from input-output pairs.
-While familiar to those in high-performance computing, we explain how varying software and hardware configurations can shift a model into different \textit{Equivalence Classes}, and how arithmetic ordering and optimizations can contribute to computational discrepancies.
+We briefly explain how varying software and hardware configurations can shift a model into different \textit{Equivalence Classes}, and how arithmetic ordering and optimizations can contribute to computational discrepancies.

 \textbf{Equivalence Classes}: Different hardware and software configurations give us various computational results.
 When the computational results stay the same and do not deviate between settings, we talk about them being in the same equivalence class (EQC).
-EQCs are used to group similar computational behaviors that yield consistent results under specific settings, such as quantization levels, \GPU{} architectures, CUDA versions, and batch sizes.
-For instance, quantization can alter numerical precision and thereby shift a model into a different EQC, resulting in subtle variations in outputs. \GPU{} architecture and batch size also affect precision consistency, as different hardware or parallelizing data processing methods introduce minor deviations in results.
-Schl{\"o}gl et al. provide a more granular analysis, examining EQCs layer by layer across models, identifying how architectural choices impact computational stability and precision deviations \citep{schloegl2023}.
+EQCs are used to group similar computational behaviors that yield consistent results under specific settings, such as quantization levels, \GPU{} architectures, and batch sizes. \citet{schloegl2023} provide a more granular analysis, examining EQCs layer by layer across models, identifying how architectural choices impact computational stability and precision deviations.

-\textbf{Factors Influencing Computational Deviations}: Schl{\"o}gl et al. describe several possible reasons for precision deviations which include arithmetic units using faster approximations, intermediate values being rounded to fit in registers of different sizes, transformations made during execution planning, and various tricks that optimize performance in ML toolboxes such as loop unrolling, constant folding, and arithmetic simplifications \citep{schloegl2021}.
-In a follow-up paper they show that the order of aggregation and choice of convolution algorithm can largely affect computation results \citep{schloegl2023}.
-A simple example for aggregation errors leading to varying results when we are rounding all decimals to integers is given by following equations:
+\textbf{Factors Influencing Computational Deviations}: Schl{\"o}gl et al. also examine several reasons for precision deviations, including arithmetic units using faster approximations, intermediate values being rounded to fit in registers of different sizes, transformations made during execution planning, and various tricks that optimize performance in ML toolboxes such as loop unrolling, constant folding, and arithmetic simplifications~\yrcite{schloegl2021,schloegl2023}.
+Here is a simple example of different results when decimals are rounded to integer ($\lfloor\cdot\rfloor$) before addition:

-Similar examples can be found in any quantization due to finite numerical precision and stochastic pipelining.

-Furthermore, various methods exist to optimize the calculation of convolutional layers.
-Convolution calculation can for example be generalized to matrix multiplications.
-The space of calculations can also be transformed to, e.g. the Fourier domain, which then allows convolutions to be replaced by multiplication.
-Varying implementations for convolutions include the direct loop, GEMM \citep{nvidia_matrix_multiplication}, Winograd \citep{winograd1980} and Fourier transform \citep{Smith1997fft}.